plescaevelyn/documentation/docs/learning/workshop_a_precision_converter_fpga_integration_journey/index.rst

 **SPI Engine Framework – Interconnect IP**

 - Arbitrates multiple command streams into a single CSE
-- Arbitration is done at a SPI transaction level (a SYNC instruction must be used for end of transaction)
+- Arbitration is done at an SPI transaction level (a SYNC instruction must be used for end of transaction)
 - Lower slave port always take precedence

 .. figure:: spie_interconnect_ip.png